 Credit: REUTERS/Chris Wattie

-Last Tuesday, they made good on their promise and released the first of three different archives containing ALM data, including customer records, financial records, internal documents and records, source code, and the CEO's email spool.
-A brief recap of the situation can be seen here.
+Last Tuesday, Impact Team, the group that claimed responsibility for the hack of Avid Life Media (ALM) in July, released the first of three different archives containing ALM data, including customer records, financial records, internal documents and records, source code, and the CEO's email spool.

 Sign up for CIO Asia eNewsletters.